StefanScherer/basebox-slave/README.md

 * Java + Jenkins Swarm Client (Node labels: windows + vmware)

 ### virtualbox-slave
 The `virtualbox-slave` VM is a Windows machine (I use a windows_2008_r2).
 This machine has the IP address `176.16.32.4` and has RDP, SSH and WinRM ports opened.
-This VM will build baseboxes for the vCloud provider, but could also be used to build baseboxes for the VirtualBox provider
+This VM will build baseboxes for the VirtualBox provider.

 You can login to your jenkins slave with RDP with the following command: